Santa Maria Valley: a new California getaway

 Tip: the Santa Maria Valley includes the town of Guadeloupe, which we only got to drive through.
 If it fits into your schedule, find some wonderful eats there too and then tell us where to visit next time.

-California ranch cuisine and Santa Maria style barbecue
+California cuisine and Santa Maria style barbecue

 When we were in Wisconsin we kept hearing about these things called “supper clubs” and all of the wonder that is dining at one.
 We heard about relish trays, grasshoppers, gingerly dining experiences.
 We found that at Shaw’s Steakhouse in downtown Santa Maria.

-So, the food was wonderful with really incredible portions, but what we really enjoyed, particularly with the kids, was the indoor barbeque.
+So, the food was wonderful with really incredible portions, but what we really enjoyed, particularly with the kids, was the indoor barbecue.
 The kitchen setup wasn’t huge, but they had the completely visible operation down to a drill and it was seamless.
 We watched our steaks get prepped, cooked and plated all in perfect timing and presentation.

 Another thing about “supper club” dining that we’d heard about were the desserts.
 OMG.
 The kids were good with ice cream (another win for our youngest!) but we dug into something much more decadent: cherry bread pudding with a white chocolate sauce.
-Absolutely delicious and totally nothin we needed with our meal.
+Absolutely delicious and totally nothing we needed with our meal.
 We slept so good that night.

 Planning a visit: Shaw’s Steakhouse is very popular and very busy.
 Even thought their dining rooms are good sized, you’ll still need a reservation.
 That kitchen is small and dining at Shaw’s is an experience, so be sure to plan a day or two in advance.